Paper dockets and days of reconciliation eliminated

 Barry Gough is the CTO of Deep Purple AI Consulting.
 With an MSc in Computer Science from University College Dublin, where machine learning was a core focus of his studies, and over 20 years building production software systems, Barry brings formal ML training and deep hands-on engineering experience to every AI and data analytics engagement.

 At Deep Purple, Barry leads all technical delivery: AI system architecture, machine learning model development, data pipeline engineering, and manages a team of experienced ML engineers and applied statisticians.
-His combination of formal ML education, a decade of incorporating AI into commercial projects and hands-on experience architecting autonomous AI systems means clients work with a technical lead who can make genuine engineering decisions about AI.
+His combination of formal ML education, years of incorporating AI into commercial projects and hands-on experience architecting autonomous AI systems means clients work with a technical lead who can make genuine engineering decisions about AI.

 We use cookies to ensure our website works properly and to help us improve it.
 You can accept all cookies or customise your preferences.
 See our Cookie Policy for details.